DuPont: 2000 to 2015 – Further growth, sales, and spinoff of Chemours

 In 2011, DuPont was the largest producer of titanium dioxide in the world, primarily provided as a white pigment used in the paper industry.

-DuPont has 150 research and development facilities located in China, Brazil, India, Germany, and Switzerland, with an average investment of $2 billion annually in a diverse range of technologies for many markets including agriculture, genetic traits, biofuels, automotive, construction, electronics, chemicals, and industrial materials.
-DuPont employs more than 10,000 scientists and engineers around the world.

 On January 9, 2011, DuPont announced that it had reached an agreement to buy Danish company Danisco for US$6.3 billion.
 On May 16, 2011, DuPont announced that its tender offer for Danisco had been successful and that it would proceed to redeem the remaining shares and delist the company.

 On May 1, 2012, DuPont announced that it had acquired from Bunge full ownership of the Solae joint venture, a soy-based ingredients company.
 DuPont previously owned 72 percent of the joint venture while Bunge owned the remaining 28 percent.

 In February 2013, DuPont Performance Coatings was sold to the Carlyle Group and rebranded as Axalta Coating Systems.

 In October 2013, DuPont announced that it was planning to spin off its Performance Chemicals business into a new publicly traded company in mid-2015.
 The company filed its initial Form 10 with the SEC in December 2014 and announced that the new company would be called The Chemours Company.
 The spin-off to DuPont shareholders was completed on July 1, 2015, and Chemours stock began trading on the New York Stock Exchange on the same date.
-DuPont will focus on production of GMO seeds, materials for solar panels, and alternatives to fossil fuels.
-Chemours becomes responsible for the cleanup of 171 former DuPont sites, which DuPont says will cost between $295 million and $945 million.
+DuPont then focused on production of GMO seeds, materials for solar panels, and alternatives to fossil fuels.
+Responsibility for the cleanup of 171 former DuPont sites, which DuPont says will cost between $295 million and $945 million, was transferred to Chemours.

 In October 2015, DuPont sold the Neoprene chloroprene rubber business to Denka Performance Elastomers, a joint venture of Denka and Mitsui.

 2015 to present – Reorganization and time as DowDuPont

 On December 11, 2015, DuPont announced a merger with Dow Chemical Company, in an all-stock transaction.
 The combined company, DowDuPont, had an estimated value of $130 billion, being equally held by both companies’ shareholders, while also maintaining its two headquarters.
 The merger of the two largest U.S. chemical companies closed on August 31, 2017.

-Both companies' boards of directors decided that following the merger, DowDuPont would pursue a separation into three independent, publicly traded companies: an agriculture, a materials science, and a specialty products company.
+Both companies' boards of directors decided that following the merger DowDuPont would pursue a separation into three independent, publicly traded companies: an agriculture, a materials science, and a specialty products company.